 - Lethargy caused by Anaemia (low red blood cell level)

-Below are some tips to consider regarding worm prevention:
+Below are some tips to consider regarding intestinal worm prevention:

-- Practice good hygiene, always encourage children to wash their hands regularly (especially after playing in dirt or sandpits, playing with pets or prior to eating)
+- Practice good hand hygiene; always ensure children wash their hands regularly (especially after playing in dirt or sandpits, playing with pets and prior to eating or drinking)

 - Keep your dog’s environment clean

-Please call us to discuss an intestinal worming program for your dog.
+The Dog Clinic stocks a range of parasite prevention products.
+Please call us to discuss the best worming prevention for your dog.

-Heartworm, or Dirofilaria immitis, is a parasite that is spread by mosquitoes, so your pet does not even need to be in contact with other pets to become infected!
+Heartworm, or Dirofilaria immitis, is a parasite that is spread by mosquitoes, so your dog does not even need to be in contact with other pets to become infected.

-Please call us to discuss the best heartworm prevention for your pet, especially if moving back to the mainland or where mosquitoes are prevalent.
+Please call us to discuss the best heartworm prevention for your dog if travelling/moving to mainland Australia.